David Etchells Founder/Publisher/Editor in Chief

 Finally, I launched the Imaging Resource website on April 1, 1998, to provide photographers with unbiased, detailed information on digital cameras, particularly actual sample photos shot under carefully-controlled conditions.
 A first on the 'web, this let readers make apples-to-apples comparisons between them.
 At the time, information on digital cameras was the proverbial mile wide and an inch deep; you could find the same five facts about any given camera multiple places, but nothing about how well they actually worked as cameras.
 That was the problem IR was intended to solve, and 20+ years later, readers still look to us as the definitive reference for camera performance and image quality.
 We began with just camera reviews, but added lens reviews beginning in the Fall of 2005, in initially under the SLRgear brand, but since brought back under the Imaging Resource umbrella.

 I still get involved in our camera and lens reviews, especialy when a deeper dive into the technology is called for; I've always loved learning about and then explaining technical topics to others, and that's still my first love with the site.
 I've also been privileged to interview many photo-industry leaders, including top executives and engineers from every major camera and lens manufacturer.
 Probably my favorite sort of article to write, though, is factory tours; I love talking with other engineers, understanding how they've solved various challenges, and seeing how the cameras and lenses we all use are brought to life.
+Tours and interviews explaining advanced camera and lens technology have become my personal trademark on the web.

-Here are some recent articles I've written:
+Here are a few of the articles I've written:

 Executive and Engineer interviews: